For development professionals

 Built by fundraisers, for fundraisers.

 Sometimes I was the one asking.
 More often I was the one expected to have the answer.
-And for most of those twenty years, the honest answer was that I did not really know.
+And for most of those years, the honest answer was that I did not really know.
 Not with any rigor.
 Not in real time.
 Not in a way I could put a number on.

 Model Credentials